Board of Regents Policy Manual

 Foreign Language/American Sign Language/Computer Science 2

-USG institutions shall require a minimum high school grade point average (HSGPA), which is calculated on the RHSC units.
+USG institutions shall require a minimum high school grade point average (HSGPA).

 SAT/ACT Scores